-On the outbreak of war in 1939, Einstein wrote to President Roosevelt about the prospect of atomic bomb.
-He warned Roosevelt the Germans were working on it.
-Roosevelt headed his advice and started the Manhattan project.
+On the outbreak of war in 1939, Einstein wrote to President Roosevelt about the prospect of Germany developing an atomic bomb.
+He warned Roosevelt that the Germans were working on a bomb with a devastating potential.
+Roosevelt headed his advice and started the Manhattan project to develop the US atom bomb.
 But, after the war ended, Einstein reverted to his pacifist views.
 Einstein said after the war.

-He was scrutinised closely in the McCarthyite era for potential Communist links.
-He wrote article in favour of Socialism, criticised Capitalism and criticised the arms race.
+In the post-war McCarthyite era, Einstein was scrutinised closely for potential Communist links.
+He wrote an article in favour of socialism, “Why Socialism” (1949) He criticised Capitalism and suggested a democratic socialist alternative.
+He was also a strong critic of the arms race.
 Einstein remarked:

 “I do not know how the third World War will be fought, but I can tell you what they will use in the Fourth—rocks!”

 Einstein was feted as a scientist, but he was a polymath with interests in many fields.
 In particular, he loved music.
 He wrote that if he had not been a scientist, he would have been a musician.
 Einstein played the violin to a high standard.

 “I often think in music.
 I live my daydreams in music.
 I see my life in terms of music… I get most joy in life out of music.”

 Einstein died in 1955, at his request his brain and vital organs were removed for scientific study.

 Albert Einstein – His Life and Universe

 Scientists – Famous scientists from Aristotle and Archimedes to Isaac Newton and Charles Darwin.
 Including mathematicians, biologists, physicists and chemists.

 Famous pacifists – People who refused to fight and people who supported different forms of pacifism.
 Includes Leo Tolstoy, Albert Einstein and Mahatma Gandhi.